Shopify Sitemap guide

 More Shopify sitemap tips and advice

-1. Submitting your sitemap to Google Search Console can boost the indexing speed from days or even months (4 days to 6 months) to hours (48 to 72 hours).
+1. Submitting your sitemap to Google Search Console can boost the indexing speed.

-4. It is possible to create a custom Shopify sitemap using tools like ScreamingFrog.
-The effort you put into a manual sitemap creation might be useful if - for example - you have different product variations that you want to be indexed separately.
+3. It is possible to create a custom Shopify sitemap using tools like ScreamingFrog.
+The effort you put into manual sitemap creation might be useful if, for example, you have different product variations that you want to be indexed separately.

 Conclusion